mssm-labmmol/profiler/README.md

   very far from optimal in terms of speed (even without taking the previous item into account).
-For this reason, the duration of `profilerOpt` jobs increase very fastly with the number and size of the systems and also with the size of the genetic-algorithm population.
+For this reason, the duration of `profilerOpt` jobs increase very fastly with the number and size of the systems and also with the size of the evolutionary-algorithm population.

 * With parallelization, `profilerOpt` jobs with a given RNG seed are